 The Free Flow Turbine explained

 The impeller of the FishFlow Innovations Free Flow Turbine is bi-directional; it generates power when rotating clockwise as well as when rotating counter-clockwise.
-This means is generates electrical energy during ebb and flow.
+This means it generates electrical energy during ebb and flow when in use as a tidal turbine.
 The unique and patented shape of the impeller doesn’t only make the turbine fish friendly, but also makes it highly efficient.
 The specific shape of the impeller blades do not induce cavitation and the water leaving the impeller is released in an almost straight beam.
 Regardless of the speed the impeller is rotating it will not harm any fish passing through the turbine and neither will it produce noise, a hugely underestimated cause of harm to aquatic life.

 The big advantage of a bi-directional turbine is that there is no need for the impeller blades to be flipped over when the flow direction changes.
 This makes the design robust, cheaper to build, cheaper to maintain and a lot less susceptible to malfunction.
 Also will a bi-directional turbine on average generate double the electric energy than a uni-directional turbine will generate, which only functions during ebb or flood.